-Nothing went missing in the classroom after that and Molly’s status among her peers was kept intact.
+Nothing went missing in the classroom after that and Molly's status among her peers was restored.

 We can accept almost any level of hardship if we feel the conditions are at least fair – or equally unfair.
 Lack of fairness will undermine any attempt at effective classroom management.

 Fairness, more than nearly any other value, must be taught by modeling on the part of the teacher.